Fragment

 By way of photographs, petitions, historical texts and illustrations, Bowen reveals a story of Black-Canadian struggle that had been previously obscured.

 To succeed, the colonial project of erasure requires certain threads to be severed; family trees, records of migration, deeds, names, and evidence of life must be buried for white supremacy to saturate the public record.
 Black Drones in the Hive and the detailed archival work contained within represent a significant problem for this project.
 While meticulous and vast, the entry point of this work is specific and deeply personal.
-Bowen’s family, Black settlers who fled north, away from American violence, are the subjects of the initial inquiry which later reveals a constellation of facts, timestamps, and documents that make up the exhibition.
+Bowen’s family, Black settlers who fled north, away from American violence, are the subjects of the initial inquiry.
+This inquiry unravels in pieces, revealing a constellation of facts, timestamps, and documents that make up the exhibition.
 A winding trail with anchors in the American South, Canadian Prairies, Vancouver shores, and the National Gallery of Canada.

 Migration can mean different things in different contexts.